karndeep20047-design/EDWS-GProject/README.md

 # EDWS-GProject

-A web-based system developed as part of a group project, implementing role-based access, reporting, and database-driven functionality following Agile/Scrum methodology.
+A web-based system developed as part of a group project, implementing role-based access, reporting and database-driven functionality following Agile/Scrum methodology.
 This quick navigation hub with links are below.

 ## 📁 Repository Contents